How to wield the double-emailed sword of productivity

 Your inbox, in essence, is a place where others inquire for your time and attention – and alas, it’s all too easy to fall prey to what instinctively feels like the appropriate social response: to respond.
 Somewhere, someone awaits your reply, and you have to get through all of these, and that one about signing up for the soccer game is important and… oh my.

 Two hours later, you haven’t gotten anything important done.
 Fortunately, the antidote is simple: get a task manager.
-Preferably a good one, like MyLifeOrganized.
+Preferably a good one, like MyLifeOrganized for Windows or OmniFocus for Mac.
 And don’t ever do anything with an e-mail again except for delete, archive or process it into your task manager.

 Bonus tip, you ask?
 But of course.
 Don’t ever, ever open an e-mail more than once.
 Just picture yourself opening a letter, then taping it shut only to open it once more and you’ll understand why.